gtuck/web3400-Course-Docs/projects/00/description.md

 This project will guide you through setting up a basic web project using PHP with PDO for database interaction.
 We will work within the PHP template system previously created that incorporates `head.php`, `nav.php`, and `footer.php`.
 All new code will be added between the `nav` and `footer` 'include' statements.

-## Copy Assignment 04 to Project 00 folder.
+## Copy Assignment 04 to the Project 00 folder.

 1. Recursively copy your folder: Run `cp -r assignments/04 projects/00`.
 2. Add, commit, and push the new project `00` folder to your repo.